willdone-mt/marine-instruments-simulator.dist/docs/README.md

 ![Screen Recording 2026-01-31 071814](https://github.com/user-attachments/assets/85a13b79-f9df-48f0-aa51-0826f3e02456)
 ## What is left to do
 - fixed sized window
+- show pixel/image dynamically with tkinter
   - move pixel/image based on value
 - tidy widgets placements
+  - main window (like instrument files only for widgets but not placements)

 # 2026/01/30
 ![Screen Recording 2026-01-30 214828](https://github.com/user-attachments/assets/e0c71dd2-42cc-4dd1-a4bc-faa7ef94547d)